lexfrl/slt/README.md

 * more examples

 ## Differences from Flux
-Honestly it's hard to compare Slots to Frux due to quite different approach.
+Honestly it's hard to compare Slots to Flux due to quite different approach.
 But people are asking.
 * in Slots there is no concept of Actions/ActionExecutors.
 It has rules to maintain consistency of the state.
 * in Slots there is no multiple Stores.
 It holds data in the one immutable Map.
 * in Slots there is no waitFor.